jameskiper/Crime-and-Politics/README.md

     The following packages will be required to run the program: ipykernel, requests, beautifulsoup4, pandas, matplotlib

+5. When you are done working in the virtual environment, you can deactivate it by running the following command: deactivate

 ### Usage:

 1. Open the Jupyter Notebook or run your Python script: ipykernel